No bond for suspect in officer’s death; mental illness cited

 Arturo Solis, dressed in yellow jail clothing, said nothing during a short court hearing before state District Judge Danilo Lacayo.
 Solis is charged with capital murder in the shooting death Saturday of Sgt.
 Christopher Brewster.

-Anthony Osso, one of Solis’ court-appointed attorneys, told reporters afterward that Solis cried during hearing.
+Anthony Osso, one of Solis’ court-appointed attorneys, told reporters afterward that Solis cried during the hearing.
 Osso described Solis as quiet and said he didn’t appear to be an assertive individual.

 Osso said Solis had been diagnosed as mentally ill when he was in the juvenile system, but he was still learning some of the specific details about his history with mental illness.